-Choosing an anniversary gift can be quite tricky and, let’s be honest, does require some thought.
+Choosing the right anniversary gift can be quite tricky and, let’s be honest, does require some thought.
 Generic gifts or gifts which require no thought or planning can sometimes be less than well received by your partner.
 So when you next need to pick an anniversary present, consider these helpful pointers in terms of how to pick the right anniversary gift.

 Base it on a theme

 Most of you will be aware of the traditional themes associated with anniversaries but there are also now more modern themes on which to base your gift buying.
 While more synonymous with marriage anniversaries, they are also wonderful ways to mark the number of years you’ve been with your partner.

 Celebrate the Date

 Use the number of years you’ve been together as the basis for the gift.
 For example, if you have been together for two years, chose a gift which has ‘two items’ to it – like, tickets for a show or the cinema.
 For three years, perhaps try drinks, dinner and dancing.